SemVer Is Not About You

 .

-It’s also worth thinking about virility of major versions — if your library is someone elses public API, your major bump implies their major bump, which is of course bad because putting work on the plate of other maintainers is bad, but, what’s worse, is that this virally amplifies the number of unsatisfiable graph of dependencies a-la the example above.
+It’s also worth thinking about virality of major versions — if your library is someone elses public API, your major bump implies their major bump, which is of course bad because putting work on the plate of other maintainers is bad, but, what’s worse, is that this virally amplifies the number of unsatisfiable graph dependencies a-la the example above.

 SemVer--